TandaHQ/react-hackernews-bootcamp-one/README.md

 - We also use `yarn` for dependency management (more explained in `chapters/zero.md`), which you can install with `npm i -g yarn`, providing you have `node` installed.

 This course is broken into chapters.
 You can find them in the `chapters` folder, starting at `zero.md`.
-Once you finished a chapter, your code will be in the correct state to move onto the next chapter.
+Once you finish a chapter, your code will be in the correct state to move onto the next chapter.
 Each chapter is also a `branch` on [`git`](https://git-scm.com/).
 You don't need to know how to use `git` to do the bootcamp, but it may come in handy.

 When you complete the work from `chapters/zero.md`, your code will be in the same state as `chapter-one` in the repository, and so on.
 If this makes no sense to you, don't worry!
 We'll help you out.